Photonics research – operating in a ‘new normal’

 In just a few months, the COVID-19 pandemic changed the world, affecting day-to-day life and disrupting economies around the globe.
 What impact did this have on the photonics research community, and what challenges and opportunities have we faced as we move into a ‘new normal’?

-We asked four distinguished researchers and a final-year PhD student for their perspectives on the UK research landscape, the future of international collaboration, the practicalities of carrying out research in the ‘new normal’, and the challenges of PhD study.
+We asked three distinguished researchers and a final-year PhD student for their perspectives on the UK research landscape, the future of international collaboration, the practicalities of carrying out research in the ‘new normal’, and the challenges of PhD study.

 The UK’s research agenda